Thank you for your interest in High Point University!

 Transfer students must be eligible to return to the previous institution attended.
-Admission for transfer students is competitive and is offered on a space available basis (priority consideration is given to freshmen).
+Transfer admission is offered on a highly competitive basis (priority consideration is given to freshmen).
 The number of transfers selected each year depends upon the space available.
 Admission to High Point University as a transfer student’s final semester GPA, as well as the cumulative GPA.
-Once the student is admitted to the University, then a complete credit evaluation and degree audit will be completed.
+The number can vary from year to year.